-The Regular Submission offers researchers the possibility to collect cross-sectional and longitudinal data with up to four experimental groups and five minutes survey time per wave.
-It is designed in two stages: In the first stage, we will review your submission internally within four weeks to check the formal fit with the GESIS Panel.
-Conditional upon a positive review, you will be invited to submit your full proposal in the second stage.
-The stage two submission will be subject to an external double-blind peer review process.
-Data collection and data usage within the regular proposal submission is free of charge.
-There are no deadlines for the regular proposal submission.
+The Regular Submission offers researchers the opportunity to collect cross-sectional and longitudinal data with up to four experimental groups and five minutes of survey time per wave.
+It is designed in two stages: In the first stage, your submission will be internally reviewed within four weeks to check the formal compliance of your Regular Submission with the GESIS Panel guidelines.
+In case of a positive vote, you will then be asked to submit the full proposal for the second stage.
+This will go through an external, anonymous peer review process.
+Data collection and use in a Regular Submission are free of charge and there are no submission deadlines.

 - Fill out the Submission Form Stage 1 (491 kB).